Treasuring Ireland: Protecting the Built Heritage of Dublin

 Dublin City Council, for example, in its current Dublin City Development Plan, has set the definition of a “low-rise” building at a height of up to 28m, which is twice the height of a Georgian house (14m).
 This 28m low-rise limit is completely unrealistic and promotes creation of incoherent streetscapes and random jumps in scale in the historic core of the city.
 It would be much more appropriate to set a benchmark of 20m for the historic centre and facilitate increased height in previously identified locations, primarily Dublin’s Docklands.
 Frankfurt, for example, has a financial district with very tall modern buildings but for the majority of the city considers anything above 20m as a “high-rise” building.

-More seriously, Minister for Housing and Planning Eoghan Murphy introduced a document in December 2018 entitled Urban Development and Building Heights - Guidelines for Planning Authorities which effectively abandons restrictions on how tall a building can be, largely regardless of its setting.
+More seriously, former Minister for Housing and Planning Eoghan Murphy introduced a document in December 2018 entitled Urban Development and Building Heights - Guidelines for Planning Authorities which effectively abandons restrictions on how tall a building can be, largely regardless of its setting.
 These guidelines impose planning standards by central government which override democratically-adopted development plans, undermining and eroding powers of local government so as to open up Dublin (and other Irish cities) for the possibility of construction of high-rise towers in almost any location.

 The civilised approach, as followed by Copenhagen, Amsterdam, Vienna, Lyon and those other historic European cities which are comparable in scale and form to Dublin, is to carefully protect and conserve the skyline of the inner city as a fragile and valuable asset, and to locate any taller buildings at a suitable distance from it and where they will not visually intrude upon it.
 The planning for high buildings in Dublin had commendably proceeded on this basis until Minister Murphy’s guidelines and the calamitous subsequent permitting by An Bord Pleanála in April 2019 of a twenty-two storey office and hotel tower at the corner of Tara Street and George’s Quay, directly opposite the 18th century architectural jewel of the Custom House, and close to areas of outstanding built-heritage importance and sensitivity, including Trinity College, College Green, the Liffey Quays and O’Connell Street, all of which are designated ‘Conservation Areas’.

-Whereas, previously, the planning appeals board, An Bord Pleanála, could be relied upon as a sort of safety valve to curb the worst excesses of the development control process, now, the overwhelming majority of Dublin city planning applications taken to appeal are given permission, often in the face of robust and reasoned and arguments outlining why proposals are in conflict with local or national policy, would adversely impact on heritage and amenity, and require modification or refusal.
+Whereas, previously, the planning appeals board, An Bord Pleanála, could be relied upon as a sort of safety valve to curb the worst excesses of the development control process, now, the overwhelming majority of Dublin city planning applications taken to appeal are given permission, often in the face of robust and reasoned arguments outlining why proposals are in conflict with local or national policy, would adversely impact on heritage and amenity, and require modification or refusal.

 Effective campaign work by An Taisce and other organisations averted the loss of many significant historic buildings in the late 20th century.
-However resolution for a number key sites has remained stubborn over the course of two sucessive booms in the twenty-first century, including the Iveagh Market, Francis Street, and the former Carlton Cinema, Upper O’Connell Street, where multiple historic buildings of social and cultural significance have lain vacant and decaying over an extended period.
+However resolution for a number key sites has remained stubborn over the course of two successive booms in the twenty-first century, including the Iveagh Market, Francis Street, and the former Carlton Cinema site, Upper O’Connell Street, where multiple historic buildings of social and cultural significance have lain vacant and decaying over an extended period.
 Also problematic is the wider level of underused or vacant buildings in the city, with potential for an estimated 4000 apartments in the upper floors of existing shops and other buildings between the canals, which would address inner-city residential demand, reduce commuting and congestion, and help revive the social and economic vitality of their locations.
-Following years of land-hoarding and decaying empty buildings, the vacant sites levy of 2015 gives the local authority powers to impose a levy on property owners who fail to utilise empty buildings or develop prime housing land, but critics say the levy has been set too low and a more aggressive and punitive approach is required to effect results.
+Following years of land-hoarding and decaying empty buildings, the vacant sites levy of 2015 gives the local authority powers to impose a levy on property owners who fail to utilise empty buildings or develop prime housing land, but the levy has been set too low and a more aggressive and punitive approach is required to effect results.

-Protecting the built heritage of Dublin in the 2020s is not for the faint-hearted, with frantic levels of activity and seemingly everything being done to facilitate short-term economic interests at the expense of the longterm sustainability, beauty and setting of the historic city.
+Protecting the built heritage of Dublin in the 2020s is not for the faint-hearted, with frantic levels of activity and seemingly everything being done to facilitate short-term economic interests at the expense of the long-term sustainability, beauty and setting of the historic city.
 However An Taisce will continue to seek to protect this great cultural built heritage legacy of European significance for now and for future generations.

 by Kevin Duff, Dublin City Planning Officer, An Taisce